5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ## Fix

-All of these issues can be eliminated in macOS 11.3+ by removing the `-no_compat_check` boot-arg and adding the Board-id VMM spoof to your config.
-This allows using an unsupported SMBIOS, have proper CPU Power Management and get System Updates. [**Follow the instructions here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to add the necessary patches to your config.
+1. Remove `-no_compat_check` boot-arg (if present)
+2. Add the [Booter Patches](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L214-L268) from OCLPs config and enable them.

-You only need the Booter patches not the Kernel patches, though!
-These can be substituted by the [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) combined with boot-arg `revpatch=sbvmm` which enables the `VMM-x86_64` board-id, allowing OTA updates for unsupported models on macOS 11.3 and newer.
+3. Add [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) combined with boot-arg `revpatch=sbvmm` which enables the `VMM-x86_64` board-id, allowing OTA updates for unsupported models on macOS 11.3 and newer.
+This also allows using the "native" SMBIOS for the used CPU which improves CPU and GPU power management.

 Instead of the `revpatch=sbvmm` boot-arg, you can also use an NVRAM variables.
 Make sure to also add an entry for `revpatch` to the `NVRAM/Delete` section as well, so new/different values can be written to it:

 ![NVRAM_parms](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/2a6466eb-97b5-4548-943b-caf10e65351b)

 ## Limitations